-If pests have a way in, they’ll come in.
-If there is a water source, they’ll be able to live so they’ll stay.
+If pests have a way in, they’ll come in and if there is a water source, they’ll be able to live so they’ll stay.

-So you need to be sure that all of your doors and windows are sealed up tight.
+You need to be sure that all of your doors and windows are sealed uptight.
 Make sure everything is caulked as it should be.
-You’ll also want to check under your sinks to make sure there are no leaks and no cracks to the outside world that would be a potential entrance for any pests…including stink bugs.
+You’ll also have to check under your sinks to make sure there are no leaks and no cracks to the outside world that would be a potential entrance for any pests…including stink bugs.

 Once you have secured your doors, windows, and sinks you’ll need to check the rest of your home.
 Do you have any cracks where your house has settled and now you can see light coming in?
 If you see light, then you see a potential entrance.

 Also, if you have a basement, is it sealed?
 If not, then you have a definite entrance point for stink bugs and other pests.

 Finally, check your baseboards.
 Make sure they are cleaned and sealed.
 Animals will find one little crevice and use your baseboards as a highway system into your home.
 If they can’t come up through the floor, then they are trapped and will eventually die.